 Other Web Resources

 For those times that you may not want to get in touch with support, or sit around waiting for the community to respond, RingCentral still has you covered.
-With a sizable list of online resources, from a Youtube channel to their popular blog, or even an entire FAQ wiki with guides a knowledgebase, and a learning center – most problems probably have an answer out there somewhere.
+From a YouTube channel to a comprehensive knowledge base – most problems probably have an answer out there somewhere.

 With so many options available, RingCentral customer service is a great example of how to establish a solid footprint and make it as easy as possible for a customer or client to get the help they need, as soon as they need it.